dataform-co/dataform/content/docs/warehouses/bigquery.md

 ---
 title: Google BigQuery
-subtitle: Authentification, configuration options, and content for BigQuery.
+subtitle: Authentication, configuration options, and content for BigQuery.
 priority: 1
 ---

-## Authentification
+## Authentication

 Dataform will connect to BigQuery using a service account.
 You’ll need to create a service account from your Google Cloud Console and assign it permissions to access BigQuery.